-I've made many awesome cheesecakes in my life, but I've also made enough that failed spectacularly enough that they taught me a few things - Like baking cheesecakes in water baths is fussy nonsense and I have no patience for them.
-These are my tried and true tips for a perfect cheesecake, no water bath needed.
+I've made many awesome cheesecakes in my life, but I've also made enough that failed spectacularly enough that they taught me a few things.
+These are my tried and true tips for a perfect cheesecake!

 7 tips for a perfect cheesecake every time